Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 • Impact on daily activities

 Report persistent or worsening dysesthesia to your doctor.
-There's no established treatment, but some patients report improvement with dose reduction or temporary treatment interruption.
+Some patients report improvement with dose reduction or temporary treatment interruption.

 Cardiovascular Safety: Long-Term Heart Health